arunpraba/reactjs.org/src/content/reference/react/useMemo.md

 }
 ```

 The two examples above are completely equivalent.
-The only benefit to `useCallback` is that it lets you avoid writing an extra nested function inside.
+The only benefit to `useCallback` is that it enables you avoid writing an extra nested function inside.
 It doesn't do anything else.
 [Read more about `useCallback`.](/reference/react/useCallback)

 ---